 - Efficient: It uses much less water than Waterpik, and the rechargeable battery lasts for 2 weeks of flossing.

 All other things being equal, compared to the Airfloss, the Waterpik has been shown to be more effective at removing plaque and improving gum health.

 More than one user can deplete the water and battery of an Airfloss, while most Waterpiks don't need to be charged or refilled very often.
-You can't take it on vacation, but anyone who travels only occasionally will probably be alright with string floss for a couple weeks every year.
+You can't take it on vacation, but anyone who travels only occasionally will probably be alright with string floss for a couple of weeks every year.

 In the end, though, the best flosser is the one that you use.
 When you are making your decision, consider which brand will fit best with the routine you have, or best enable the routine you want to create.